Srinivas37333/BasicBot/ReadMe.md

 ## This is the chat of Our bot
 ![](https://github.com/Lakshman511/BasicBot/blob/master/chat_img.jpg)

+* [This is the youtube video](https://youtu.be/PELp-rFbdwQ) Where you can see my interaction with this chatbot.

 ## References and tools
 * Since it is basic version I haven't refered any where for coding.But idea of this bot is taken from one of the lectures of our professor.